Tyler Stephenson Player Props: Reds vs. Rays

 Tyler Stephenson At The Plate

-- Among the qualified batters, he ranks 57th in batting average, while his on-base percentage ranks 34th and he is 154th in slugging.
+- Among qualifying hitters, he ranks 68th in batting average, while his on-base percentage ranks 40th and he is 162nd in slugging.

-- Stephenson has picked up a hit in 75.0% of his 16 games this season, with multiple hits in 25.0% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.